Veterinary Technology Overview

 Minimal Technical Standards

-The following technical standards, which serve to protect the student and patient and are deemed essential for performance as a competent veterinary technologist, are required for admission, continuation and graduation from the Mercy College Veterinary Technology Program:
+The following technical standards, which serve to protect the student and patient and are deemed essential for performance as a competent veterinary technologist, are required for admission, continuation and graduation from the Mercy University Veterinary Technology Program:

 - Capable of frequently lifting and/or carrying up to 50 pounds from floor to waist level.